ngi-nix/summer-of-nix/README.md

 ## Goals

 - improve the deployment story of NGI-funded projects using Nix
-- facilitate knowledge sharing around the effective use and contribution to Nix
+- skill-sharing among the participants and beyond
 - expand the nix community

 ## Strategies

-- as much mob programming as possible
+- mob programming
-- organize a public lecture series with a selected theme and invities
+- organize a public lecture series with a selected theme and invitees
 - attract participation of Nix users of all levels
-- influence toward a safe and welcoming environment that is welcoming and  contributors of all levels could feel welcome, safe and comfortable.
+- influence toward a safe and welcoming environment
 - provide support to the participants in the areas of software development, collaboration and Nix

 - **give time and support to learn** how to effectively use and contribute to Nix;